The Importance of Scoring Data

 type="prob" parameter returns a matrix of 15 rows and 2 columns: the 1st indicates the likelihood of being

-no while the 2nd one indicates the same for class
+no while the 2nd one shows the same for class

 Since target variable can be